Fix: CPU Overheating

 4. Your main focus should be the CPU coolers, its fans, and the case fans.
 If needed, remove the fan from the cooler for some in-depth cleaning.

 Once you think the PC is clean enough, close it up, plug it in and test it out.
-Make sure to use the proper monitoring software for precise temperature readings.
+Make sure to use the appropriate monitoring software for accurate temperature readings.

 Fix 2: Troubleshoot Your Air Cooler